-SECTION h: AGE OR GRADE RANGE OF PUPILS
+SECTION 7h: AGE OR GRADE RANGE OF PUPILS

-The Academy will enroll students in pre-Kindergarten through eighth grade.
+The Academy will enroll students in Pre-K through eighth grade.
 The Academy may add grades with the prior written approval of the Charter Schools Office Director or the University Board.

 Students of the Academy will be children who have reached the age of five (5) as set forth in MCL 380.1147.
-A child may enroll in kindergarten if the child is at least 5 years of age on September 1, 2017.

 If a child is not 5 years of age on the specified enrollment eligibility date but will be 5 years of age not later than December 1 of a school year, the parent or legal guardian of that child may enroll the child in kindergarten for that school year if the parent or legal guardian notifies the school in a timely manner.